garrandall/popular-music-data/tracks/i-like-it-jomanda.md

 Seems so satisfying to me, I must confess it, boy

-Ooh, and I like it
+Oh, and I like it
-You send chills up my spine every time I take one look at you Ooh, and I like it
+You send chills up my spine every time I take one look at you Oh, and I like it
 Boy, you're blowin' my mind with the things you say to me